florebens/ebooks/New Earth/BENSON_WORMHOLE_MANIFESTATION_2026.md

 The wormhole does not open from that posture.
 The shift is syntactic before it is spiritual.

 A wh- question keeps you in the seeking position.
-It is a declaration of indetermination, disenfranchisement, an open-text answer that no one will fill.
+It is a declaration of indetermination, disenfranchisement, an open-ended text box that no one will fill in.

 In Wormhole Manifestation, instead, a command string operates from a set of assumptions: the network is live, the information exists, you have access.